markround/tiller/README-HTTP.md

     target: '/tiller/templates/%t/target_values/%e'
 ```

 At a bare minimum, you need to specify a URI for the plugins to connect to.
 This takes the form of a standard HTTP/HTTPS connection string (including the scheme).
 For example, `http://tiller.example.com`.
-This will be prepended to any of the other paths, so for example, Tiller will look for global values at `http://tiller.example.com/tiller/globals`.
+This will be prepended to any of the other paths, so in the above example, Tiller will look for global values at `http://tiller.example.com/tiller/globals`.

 The default timeout is 5 seconds; if a connection to a HTTP server takes longer than this, the connection will abort and Tiller will stop with an exception.